 - Soak shiitake mushrooms in hot water until tender, then remove tough stems if desired.
 Cut them in half if they are big.

-- Over high heat, add a bit of oil and sear meat on all sides.
+- Over high heat, add a bit of oil and sear the meat on all sides.
 If using an electric pressure cooker, use the sauté function.
 Transfer to a plate.

 - Add soy sauce, Shaoxing wine, sugar, and 3 cups of water.
 If using an electric pressure cooker, add only 1 cup of water.Place star anise and bay leaves in a spice sachet (if available) and add them in.
 Scrape the browned bits on the bottom and stir to combine.

-- Transfer meat to a plate and remove the spice sachet (or pick out star anise and bay leaves before serving).
+- Transfer meat to a plate and remove the spice sachet (or pick out the star anise and bay leaves before serving).
 Skim the fat layer on the surface.

 - Slice the meat and pour the sauce over them.
 Serve with napa cabbage leaves.